 - Stargate Atlantis has the crew having access to these suits.
 This particularly applies when a dangerous infection breaks out and the city's operating system begins to lockdown the city on its own.
 However, two of the characters put on hazmat suits and the city somehow detects this and opens up doors for them as useful personnel who are properly equipped for the crisis.
 There's also an episode where Rodney insists on wearing a full suit on a planet with slightly higher UV radiation levels than normal, when everyone else just has sunscreen.

 - During one sketch in Jackass, which involves eating the ingredients for an omelette, vomiting them into a pan, and then cooking it, Johnny Knoxville wears a hazmat suit.

-- CSI: Crime Scene Investigation used them in the episode "Crow's Feet", and at least one other time.
+- CSI used them in the episode "Crow's Feet", and at least one other time.

 - All the incarnations of The Stand have them, but aside from the comics, they're most prominent in the TV film.

-- In Doctor Who, we see these in use in "Utopia", where the rising Stet Radiation present under the rocket ends up liquefying the poor sod wearing one.
+- We see these in use in "Utopia", where the rising Stet Radiation present under the rocket ends up liquefying the poor sod wearing one.
 This prevents the rocket lifting off and sending someone else in there would be a death sentence.
 Luckily, the Doctor has Jack at hand, who doesn't even need a suit.